smart-edge-open/ido-specs/doc/flavors.md

 The following are steps to install this flavor:
 1. Configure the OEK as described in the [OpenNESS Getting Started Guide for Network Edge](getting-started/network-edge/controller-edge-node-setup.md).
+2. Configure the CNF as described in [EWO Building Blocks](building-blocks/ewo/openness-ewo.md).
-2. Run the x-openness-experience-kits deployment script:
+3. Run the x-openness-experience-kits deployment script:
     ```shell
     $ deploy_ne.sh -f sdewan-edge single
     ```